 Note on international comparisons: Most industrialized countries, including Canada and the United States, subscribe to guidelines established by the International Labour Office for defining and measuring labour market status, including unemployment.
 However, the guidelines are, by design, rather imprecise, so that individual countries can interpret them within the context of their own labour markets.
 As a result, unemployment rates are not strictly comparable across all countries.
 The LFS has investigated in detail the measurement differences between the US and Canadian unemployment rates.
-The results, featured in the Autumn 1998 edition of Labour Force Update, catalogue no. 71-005-XPB, showed that measurement differences account for about a fifth of the gap between the US and Canada unemployment rates.
+The results show that measurement differences account for about a fifth of the gap between the US and Canada unemployment rates.